ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Data and Methods
-The dataset for this project was originally used in the study Text Mining in Hotel Reviews: Impact of Words Restriction in Text Classification by Diego Campos, Rodrigo Rocha Silva, and Jorge Bernadino and a team at University of Coimbra.
+The dataset for this project was originally used in the study Text Mining in Hotel Reviews: Impact of Words Restriction in Text Classification by Diego Campos, Rodrigo Rocha Silva, and Jorge Bernadino and a team at the University of Coimbra.
 You can find the paper [here](https://www.researchgate.net/publication/336224346_Text_Mining_in_Hotel_Reviews_Impact_of_Words_Restriction_in_Text_Classification "here").
 The raw dataset is from [Kaggle](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe/data "Kaggle").
-Since some datasets were large, you can download the cvs files [here](https://drive.google.com/drive/folders/1mjoGF17DR8bcqLhHQ78IqXgY81rSonVM?usp=sharing "here").
+Since some datasets were large, you can download the CVS files [here](https://drive.google.com/drive/folders/1mjoGF17DR8bcqLhHQ78IqXgY81rSonVM?usp=sharing "here").
 The original dataset had 515,738 observations and 17 columns.
 It's important to mention that this dataset was collected from Booking.com, a website where you can book hotels.
 It's a great dataset because it contains real reviews that we can use to train our model so that our model will be able to read real-life reviews and predict if they are good or bad.

 #### Dataset Features
 | Column Name  | Description  |